Scot G. DoyenPartner

 In re National Lloyds Insurance Company, 449 S.W.3d 486, 58 Tex.
 Sup.
 Ct.
 J. 64 (Tex.
 Oct 31, 2014) (NO. 13-0761).
 Successful mandamus of a discovery order from County Court at Law in Dallas County, Texas (affirmed by the Dallas Court of Appeals) compelling residential property insurance carrier to produce claim files from unrelated claims.
 In granting mandamus, the Court noted, "... we fail to see how National Lloyds' overpayment, under payment, or proper payment of the claims of unrelated third parties is probative of its conduct with respect to Erving's undervaluation claims at issue in this case."

-Sandra Rickett v.
-Aegis Security Insurance Company, in the Superior Court for the County of Gordon, State of Georgia, Civil Action No. 16CV65849.
+Sandra Rickett vs. Aegis Security Insurance Company, in the Superior Court for the County of Gordon, State of Georgia, Civil Action No. 16CV65849.
 Successfully represented residential property insurance carrier sued for denial of a theft claim.
-The jury found no breach of contract and no bad faith.
+Retained 5 weeks before trial, which was held in June 2018, and in which the jury found no breach of contract and no bad faith.

-Mahmoud Abdalla v Farmers Insurance Exchange, 48th District Court, Tarrant County, Texas, transferred from Cause No. 017-269661-13, tried in the 17th District Court, Tarrant County, Texas.
-Successfully represented commercial property insurance carrier sued following hail storm.
+Mahmoud Abdalla vs. Farmers Insurance Exchange, 48th District Court, Tarrant County, Texas, transferred from Cause No. 017-269661-13, tried in the 17th District Court, Tarrant County, Texas.
+Successfully represented commercial property insurance carrier sued following hailstorm.
 The suit pertained to a 70,000+ square foot modified bitumen roof.
 The jury found no breach of contract and no bad faith.

-Andrea Amaro and Martin Amaro v National Lloyds Insurance Company, et al, 206th District Court, Hidalgo County, Texas, transferred from Cause No. C-0304-13-H. Successfully represented residential property insurance carrier sued following March 2012 hail storm.
+Andrea Amaro and Martin Amaro vs. National Lloyds Insurance Company, et al, 206th District Court, Hidalgo County, Texas, transferred from Cause No. C-0304-13-H. Successfully represented residential property insurance carrier sued following March 2012 hailstorm.
 The jury found no breach of contract and no bad faith.

-Finis Fleming v “Kroger”, and Kroger Texas, L.P., et al,; 334th District Court, Harris County, Texas, Cause No. 2011-59377.
+Finis Fleming vs. “Kroger”, and Kroger Texas, L.P., et al, 334th District Court, Harris County, Texas, Cause No. 2011-59377.
 Successfully represented premises liability defendant sued for slip and fall in grocery store.
 Plaintiff claimed actual knowledge of problems with leaking refrigerated units and medical in excess of $250,000.
 The jury found no negligence.